SMC-TDT/RS_monitor/README.md

 This repository includes the R code for processing the log files output in the automatic radiosounding process carried out at the Meteorological Service of Catalonia.

-## First version

-## Most recent version
+## Latest version

 The scripts required can be found in the *./prog/* folder.
+The */log_data/* folder cointains sample log files.
 The *./docs/* folder contains a flowchart of the process carried out by the main script *RS_readLOG_main.R*.

-The user input is the radiosounding date and the main script searches for the corresponding log file(s) in the input folder.
-The script parses the log file and divides it first into the different launches and then each launch into its different (if more than one) sonde activation processes.
+The user input for the main script is the radiosounding date.
+The script searches for the corresponding log file(s) in the input folder.
+Then, it parses the log file and divides it first into the different launches and then each launch into its different (if more than one) sonde activation processes.
 It outputs a sonde-based information table, containing the relevant data about the sonde performance.

 **Required libraries**